-COMPLIANCE WITH SECTION 16(a) OF THE SECURITIES EXCHANGE ACT OF 1934
+COMPLIANCE WITH Section16(A) OF THE SECURITIES EXCHANGE ACT OF 1934

-The members of the Board of Directors, the executive officers of the Company, and persons who hold more than 10% of the Company's outstanding Common Stock are subject to the reporting requirements of Section 16(a) of the Securities Exchange Act of 1934 which require them to file reports with respect to their ownership of the Company's Common Stock and their transactions in such Common Stock.
-Based upon (i) the copies of the Section 16(a) reports which the Company received from such persons during or with respect to 1994, and (ii) written representations received from all such persons that no annual Form 5 reports were required to be filed by them with respect to 1994, the Company believes that all reporting requirements under Section 16(a) for 1994 and prior years were met in a timely manner by its directors, executive officers and greater than 10% shareholders.
+The members of the Board of Directors, the executive officers of the Company, and persons who hold more than 10% of the Company's outstanding Common Stock are subject to the reporting requirements of Section16(a) of the Securities Exchange Act of 1934 which require them to file reports with respect to their ownership of the Company's Common Stock and their transactions in such Common Stock.
+Based upon (i) the copies of the Section16(a) reports which the Company received from such persons during or with respect to 1994, and (ii) written representations received from all such persons that no annual Form 5 reports were required to be filed by them with respect to 1995, the Company believes that all reporting requirements under Section16(a) for 1995 and prior years were met in a timely manner by its directors, executive officers and greater than 10% shareholders, with the following exceptions.
+Dennis C. Kakures and Thomas J. Sauer were late in reporting to the Securities and Exchange Commission the receipt by them of shares of the Company's stock awarded to them in 1995 under the Company's Long-Term Stock Bonus Plan.
+Joan M. McGrath was late in filing her own report of one sale of the Company's stock in 1995 by her and her husband; her husband had already made a timely report of the sale.